-Prof. Stephanie Springgay (McMaster University) will be giving a keynote lecture.
+Prof. Stephanie Springgay (McMaster University) will be giving a keynote lecture on September 29.

 Stephanie Springgay is Director of the School of the Arts (SOTA), at McMaster University, Canada.
 She is a leading scholar of research-creation with a focus on walking, affect, queer theory, and contemporary art as pedagogy.
 Her SSHRC-funded research-creation projects include WalkingLab (www.walkinglab.org) and The Pedagogical Impulse (www.thepedagogicalimpulse.com).
 She has published widely on contemporary art, queer-feminist anti-racist pedagogies, and social practice arts.

 Goda Verikaitė and Aušra Česnauskytė (Neo-futuristic Walks) will be leading a walking seminar on September 30.

 The project Neo-futuristic Walks (neofuturisticwalks.com), initiated by the spatial designers Aušra Česnauskytė and Goda Verikaitė at the end of 2020, is a series of ‘walkable’ city inspections that shape a community of neo-futurists collectively re-imagining new ways of urban coexistence.
 By walking, neo-futurists explore the primal bodily experience’s role in unfolding new relationships in and with urban environments.
 They employ context-sensitive speculative scenarios to live in constant preparations for the inescapable urban futures.
 Neo-futurists see the cities as huge lively ecosystems where every individual’s well-being is interdependent.